marctorrelles/marctorrelles.com/posts/through-the-uncertainity.md

 ---
-title: Navigating the Uncertainty of Career Transitions
+title: Through the uncertainty of career transitions
 short: >
   In this blog post, we'll explore the intricate dance of leaving one's comfort zone in pursuit of new career horizons.
 I'll share my experiences, the challenges faced, and the insights gained as I